aherendeen/ah-site/src/content/pages/about.md

 title: About
 seo:
   title: About Me
-  description: Learn more about the person behind the website and embark on a journey of inspiration and shared experiences.
+  description: Learn more about Andrew and embark on a journey of inspiration and shared experiences.
   image:
     src: '/about.jpeg'
     alt: A person sitting at a desk in front of a computer